 AI has been a buzzword within the world of IT for quite some time now, but it is now forecasted to be the most important technological innovation within our lifetime.
 If you are unsure of what AI is, it simply enables computer systems to perform certain tasks that would have previously required human interaction, like speech recognition, chess-playing, or self-driving cars.
 The benefit of getting into AI now is that the possibilities for this technology are pretty much limitless, and it can be applied to virtually any industry.

-Pursuing a career as a full stack developer requires you to possess a very wide range of different IT and programming skills.
-The term “full stack” simply means that you are engaged on every level of the programming system, and that you understand the big picture when it comes to development of major projects.
+Pursuing a career as a full-stack developer requires you to possess a very wide range of different IT and programming skills.
+The term “full stack” simply means that you are engaged on every level of the programming system and that you understand the big picture when it comes to the development of major projects.
 There are no specific requirements that are needed for each project you may be assigned to, but rather you need to know what needs to be done at every level of a project or system, from the front end to the back end.

 Project Management is a rapidly growing profession in the IT space and beyond.
 In a recent study done by the Project Management Institute, it is projected that 87.7 million project managers will be needed by 2027.
 IT Project Management includes the process of planning, organizing, and delineating responsibility for the completion of an organization’s specific IT goals.
 This position cannot be done by just any individual, since it requires a person who exhibits strong communication, leadership, and subject matter expertise skills.

-In the technology dependent world that we live in today, there is a hacker attack or data breach that occurs about every 39 seconds.
-In response to this startling number, there has become an increased need for cyber security analysts.
-Cyber security analysts help prevent cyber-attacks from happening with their immense knowledge and expertise of databases, networks, hardware, firewalls, and encryption software.
-The world of cybersecurity is constantly evolving and changing, so cybersecurity analyst’s responsibilities are constantly changing as the number of cyber-attacks continue to increase.
+In the technology-dependent world that we live in today, there is a hacker attack or data breach that occurs about every 39 seconds.
+In response to this startling number, there has become an increased need for cybersecurity analysts.
+Cybersecurity analysts help prevent cyber-attacks from happening with their immense knowledge and expertise of databases, networks, hardware, firewalls, and encryption software.
+The world of cybersecurity is constantly evolving and changing, so cybersecurity analyst’s responsibilities are constantly changing as the number of cyber-attacks continues to increase.